 How to Batch Rename Files on Mac OS X Easily from Finder

-Modern versions of OS X include a built-in batch file renaming tool that allows Mac users to instantly rename large groups of files, folders, photos, or anything else residing on their file system in a single action.
+Modern versions of Mac OS X include a built-in batch file renaming tool that allows Mac users to instantly rename large groups of files, folders, photos, or anything else residing on their file system in a single action.
 This bulk rename item utility is part of the Finder, meaning there are no add-ons, downloads, or DIY Automator tools to use, and the rename function is very powerful, yet extremely simple to use.

 We’re going to demonstrate how to rename a group of files on a Mac by matching a string of text and replacing it with another string of text.
-You’ll find the basic rename tool works quite similar to other Find & Replace functions found throughout other applications, except that it’s limited to the file or folder names of items you choose in the OS X Finder.
+You’ll find the basic rename tool works quite similar to other Find & Replace functions found throughout other applications, except that it’s limited to the file or folder names of items you choose in the Mac OS Finder.
 You’ll also find abilities to append text to file names, or to completely format existing file names and replace them with new text.

 - Right-click (or Control+Click) on the selected files and choose “Rename X Items” where X is the number of files selected